CoCoST: Automatic Complex Code Generation with Online Searching and Correctness Testing: Introduction

-Correspondingly, CONLINE uses \textbf{ online search} for code generation to partially address Challenges 1 and 4.
-For Challenge 1, it offers following advantages: (1) Retrieving information from library documents allows the retrieval of standardized function syntax, preventing errors from model hallucinations \eg, generating non-existing parameters.
-(2) Retrieving information from the latest blogs or Q\&A platforms, such as StackOverflow, facilitates the emulation of commonly used code patterns, thereby reducing the complexity of generated code.
-For Challenge 4, online search encompasses the content of offline document pools and extends beyond with its superior capability to adapt to the diverse and evolving needs of real-world scenarios.
-Directly searching for solutions to such problems is difficult, because the problems are intricate and may involve multiple challenges.
-Therefore, we propose online search with \textbf{generation query through planning}.
+To address \textit{Challenge 1}, CoCoST proposes an \textbf{online search} methodology.
+This process involves querying web search engines and then extracting pertinent information to construct LLM prompts.
+The approach presents several benefits: (1) Retrieving information from the up-to-date blogs or Q\&A platforms, such as StackOverflow, facilitates the emulation of commonly used code patterns, thereby reducing the complexity of generated code.
+(2) Online search extends beyond the scope of static offline documentation, covering a wider range of problems without being confined to a predetermined set.
+Meanwhile, it reduces the effort developers need to expend in assembling documentation, thereby increasing the framework's level of automation.
+Using problem descriptions as search queries can be difficult, because problems are generally intricate and include several components.
+Therefore, we propose an online search with \textbf{query generation through planning}.

+To address \textit{Challenge 2}, we introduce \textbf{generation of test cases} during refinement.
+Several studies~\cite{codet, shinn2023reflexion} have attempted to generate tests.
+However, these methods often fall short when applied to the generation of complex code due to its intricate logic and outputs, which complicate the direct production of accurate tests (both the inputs and expected outputs for the solution code).
+CoCoST utilizes LLMs to automatically generate test cases (the inputs for the code).
+This strategy cleverly focuses on generating test cases without attempting to produce complete tests.
+It significantly simplifies the process of test case generation and facilitates its precise creation for complex code.

-To address the Challenge 2, this work proposes \textbf{correctness testing} in refinement.
-LLMs may generate complex code that contains subtle errors, resulting in code that is executable but does not produce the desired output.
-Therefore, during the refinement process, it is more critical to verify that the executed code produces the correct results rather than just checking for the existence of the errors.
-We propose incorporating both the execution output results and the errors as integral parts of the refinement to enhance the correctness of the code.
+To address \textit{Challenge 3}, this work prioritizes \textbf{correctness testing} in refinement.
+During the refinement process, it is more critical to verify that the executed code produces the correct results rather than just checking the existence of the errors.
+CoCoST incorporates both the execution output results and the errors within the refinement prompts for LLMs to enhance the correctness.
+Moreover, during refinement, sophisticated data types and structures (within complex code itself, its inputs, and its execution results) are challenging for LLMs to understand, \eg, large Pandas DataFrames, and Matplotlib charts.
+Thus, CoCoST proposes \textbf{serialization of input and output} to convert them into understandable sequences before being processed by LLMs.
+Particularly those are excessively long or non-textual modalities.